 As part of their learning we regularly need children to search for information from suitable web sites such as those of museums, libraries, news providers, the BBC and other educationally relevant web sites.
-In time pupils will also be able to exchange electronic mail with partner schools.

 The school has prepared a detailed Internet Access Policy which is intended to help us make the most of the opportunities that the internet offers whilst minimising the possible risks.
 It includes the set of Rules for Responsible Internet Use which appear on the next page and which we expect children to keep to.
 A full copy of our Internet Access Policy is available in school for any parents wishing to read it.